samarth-shinde/samarth-shinde/README.md

 # 💫 About Me:
 👋 Hey there!
-I'm a devoted developer, weaving my expertise within the vibrant tapestry of DevX, a thriving startup. 🚀 My tech odyssey traverses the realms of React, Django, JavaScript, Python, Nest.js, Next.js, Gatsby, and the expansive universe of Amazon AWS. ⚡️ My quest is to architect elegant, forward-thinking solutions that push the boundaries of what's possible.
-Let's embark on a coding journey and craft digital wonders together! 🌟
+I’m a software engineer, always on the lookout for new problems to solve.
+I work across the stack with technologies like React, Django, JavaScript, Python, Nest.js, Next.js, Gatsby, and AWS.
+I care deeply about clean architecture, performance, and building solutions that scale.
+Learning never stops — and neither does the code.

 ## 🌐 Socials: